kapetacom/codegen-target-react-ts/test/resources/examples/desktop/kapeta.md

 The block is structured as follows:

-* `src/renderer`: Contains code that is only executed in the browser.
+* `src/renderer`: Contains code that is only executed in the renderer.
 * `src/mocks`: Contains code that enables you to mock the REST APIs.
-* `src/main`: Contains code that is only executed on the server.
+* `src/main`: Contains code that is only executed on the main / node context.

 You'll find some subfolders called `.generated` under `src/`,  `src/renderer/` and `src/main/`.
 These folders contain generated files and should not be edited directly.